silnshadow/homesearcher/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+Databas - json -server can start from `json-server --watch db.json --port 3001` and can be checked from here `http://localhost:3001/locations` its already configured in code so no need to change anything.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.